How much paper do you use at the office? Are you recycling?

 Make a company-wide policy to use both sides of the paper when printing.
 You will use 50% less paper!
 Not only that, paper storage will require half the space.
 To make it easy to remember, automate this task.
 Set up each computer, or company-wide network, to default to two-sided printing.
 This takes a bit of time to set up, but once it is done, your team won’t have to think about it again, and you can immediately start reducing your paper consumption.
 This helps save the environment, and it saves on the cost of paper.

-Using 100% recycled paper helps reduce the amount of trees used to produce the paper.
-Another eco-friendly choice is to choose sustainably sourced paper.
-The paper that is harvested from certified managed forests, like the Forest Stewardship Council logo indicates, sourced and manufactured locally.
+Using 100% recycled paper helps reduce the amount of trees.
+Another eco-friendly choice is to choose sustainably sourced paper that is harvested from certified managed forests, like the Forest Stewardship Council logo indicates, sourced and manufactured locally.
 Some manufacturers make a quality recycled paper that is free of bleach and manufactured without the use of any acids; making it an environmentally friendly choice.

 3. Recycling Bins | Front and Centre